 Pharmacists are health professionals and experts on medicines.
-They develop and manufacture medicines and give information on medicines, drug therapy, and disease management to patients, doctors and other health professionals.
+They give information on medicines, drug therapy, and disease management to patients, doctors and other health professionals.
+They also may assess and prescribe for common ailments, conduct health and wellness screenings, provide immunizations, and provide advice on healthy lifestyles.

 Admission to Pharmacy